-Dogs will howl for different reasons but howling is thought to always be a form of communication.
+Dogs will howl for different reasons but howling is usually thought be a form of communication.
 Howling is a normal vocalization that wild dogs often make but it isn't exclusive to just coyotes and wolves.
 All breeds of dogs, even a little Pomeranian or a Chihuahua, have the ability to howl, but certain breeds are more well known for making this sound.
 Sometimes a howl is done out of fear, due to pain, from disorientation after waking up from anesthesia, or simply to make their presence known.
 It's important to know what your dog may be trying to communicate to you when they are howling.

-Howling in Response to Other Noises
+In Response to Other Noises

-Howling to Get Attention
+To Get Attention